brainmatt/brainci/README.md

-# brainci
+# Brainci reads your mind - A brain/computer interface for home automation
 A collection of tools to record EEG brainwaves from a Muse device, train an artificial intelligence with the collected brain data to predict terms from thoughts.
+It can be easily used for home automation to e.g. turn your TV on or off.

 [![Click for the introduction Youtube video: Brainci, a brain/computer interface for home automation](https://img.youtube.com/vi/2QpyqPsgJfI/0.jpg)](https://www.youtube.com/watch?v=2QpyqPsgJfI "Click for the introduction Youtube video: Brainci, a brain/computer interface for home automation")